Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 1. Copy the OpenContent AMP to the Alfresco Content Services installation:

-   Navigate to the `ALFRESCO_HOME/amps` directory and copy the `tsgrp-opencontent.amp` to this directory.
+   Navigate to the `ALFRESCO_HOME/amps` directory and copy the `tsgrp-opencontent-{version_info}.amp` to this directory.

+   The amp can be found in the alfresco-enterprise-viewer-package distribution zip under `Alfresco Artifacts` folder.

+   >**Note:** make sure you are using the correct `tsgrp-opencontent.amp` for your version of Alfresco.

+   * If using Alfresco Content Services 7.1.x, use the `tsgrp-opencontent-3.5-for-acs7.1.amp`.
+   * If using Alfresco Content Services 7.2.x, use the `tsgrp-opencontent-3.5-for-acs7.2.amp`.
+   * If using Alfresco Content Services 7.3.x, use the `tsgrp-opencontent-3.5-for-acs7.3.amp`.

 1. Apply the AMP

    From the directory where your alfresco tomcat lives, run this command